 Learn About Mexican History

 Gain insight into the region's history at any or all of Monterrey's three excellent history museums.
-The Museo de Historia Mexicana offers a broad overview of the country's past, with five rooms each looking at a different period, from pre-Hispanic times to the present day.
+The Museo de Historia Mexicana offers a broad overview of the country's past, with more than 1200 artifacts from pre-Hispanic times to the present day.
 The Museo del Noreste, connected to the previously mentioned museum by a footbridge, focuses specifically on the history of the northeast area of Mexico.
 The Museo del Palacio, located in the neoclassical government palace in the center of town, offers a peek into the history of the city of Monterrey.

 All three museums are closed on Mondays.
 The Museo del Palacio has free admission every day, and a ticket purchase at either the Museo de Historia Mexicana or Museo del Noreste is good for both museums.